 3D printing and digital manufacturing.
-Is the future of design here?
+Is this the future of design?

-In the last years, the huge popularity of and great expectations brought by 3D printing and digital manufacturing have caused mixed reactions in the design world.
+In the last years, the huge popularity of 3D printing and digital manufacturing and the great expectations it brought have caused mixed reactions in the design world.

 On one side, there are those looking at it at the “Holy Grail” that is going to positively change the future of designers forever.
-On the other side, there are those who deem it a frontal attack against craft skills and a human-oriented design.
+On the other side, some deem it a frontal attack against craft skills and human-oriented design.

-Whatever your opinion on it, the dream of a technology which could allow small design firms and designer-makers to create low-volume products in-house, without relying on external manufacturers and 3rd-party services, seems closer than ever.
-But, is it really so?
+Whatever your opinion on it, the dream of a technology that could allow small design firms and designer-makers to create low-volume products in-house, without relying on external manufacturers and 3rd-party services, seems closer than ever.
+But, is it so?

 In brief, there are five main 3D digital manufacturing technologies available to small manufacturers and designer-makers, as of 2018.

-The main advantages of CNC Milling is that it can work a wide range of industry-grade materials preserving their typical mechanical properties and durability, and that it is based on a well-known and reliable technology.
+The main advantages of CNC Milling are that it can work a wide range of industry-grade materials preserving their typical mechanical properties and durability and that it is based on a well-known and reliable technology.

-The cons are that professional CNC machines, as well as their replacement parts and consumable, are expensive, and that they use rough material in a inherently inefficient way, often producing a large amount of trimmings.
+The cons are that professional CNC machines, as well as their replacement parts and consumables, are expensive and that they use rough materials in an inherently inefficient way, often producing a large amount of trimmings.
 Furthermore, CNC milling is rather slow and energy-consuming, and to make hollow objects and undercut is very difficult, often impossible.
 It is a technology mostly used to make mechanical parts, fashion accessories, and pieces of furniture.